ya-ming/oidc/README.md

 * authorizationServer publishes its configuration at /.well-known/openid-configuration
 * client fetches authorizationServer configuration before registering to the authorizationServer
 * authorizationServer publishes its jwks at /jwks
-* client fetches the public key from /jwks
+* client verifies the signature of the token via the key from address-of-authorizationServer/jwks

 ## Functionalities to add

-* client verifies the signature of the token via the key from address-of-authorizationServer/jwks
 * back-channel log out